 Speakers if required

-Astronaut flight suits for children and teachers to wear
+Astronaut flight suits for students and teachers to wear

 Some craft resources including, ice cream sticks, paper plates, straws.

-Can all children participate and how do you cater for special needs children?
+Can all students participate and how do you cater for special needs?

 Yes.
-We'll have a discussion with teachers about children with special needs if this is indicated on the booking form.
-The presenter will find ways to be inclusive of all children and adapt the presentation to include the needs of the children participating in the session.
+We'll have a discussion with teachers about students with special needs if this is indicated on the booking form.
+The presenter will find ways to be inclusive of all students and adapt the presentation to include the needs of the kids participating in the session.